-Here are 17 frozen homemade dog treats that are canine-safe and friendly to help keep your dog cool when the temperatures are up.
+Here are 17 frozen dog treat recipes that are canine-safe and friendly to help keep your fur baby cool when the temperatures are up.

 When the weather starts to heat up, we think of every way possible to cool down.
 Swimming, air conditioners, and frozen treats are on our lists, and there’s no reason you shouldn’t pamper your pooch the same way.
 That’s right; dogs enjoy a frozen dessert now and then.

-Most of these homemade dog treats ideas can be made with a few ingredients that you might already have on hand, and take only a few minutes to whip together!
+Most of these homemade dog treat ideas can be made with a few simple ingredients, safe ingredients and dog-safe fruits that you might already have on hand, and take only a few minutes to whip together!
 And don’t fret about the cutesy shapes for the dog treats.
-These are optional since you can use any ice cube tray you already have.
+This is optional since you can use any ice cube tray or silicone mold you already have.
 In fact, you can get creative with what you use to freeze the treats, from an ice cube mold to a muffin tin to a plastic container.

-Homemade dog treats are a great way of making sure you know exactly what your dog is eating, and can be easily customized to the size of your dog.
+Homemade dog treats are a great way of making sure you know exactly what your puppy is eating, and can be easily customized to the size of your dog.

 Your imagination is the limit when it comes to making frozen dog treats in many other dog-friendly flavours (and colours), so get creative and have fun!

-Frozen Homemade Dog Treats to Cool Down Your Dog
+Homemade Frozen Dog Treat Recipes to Cool Down Your Dog

 Can dogs eat bananas?
 You bet they can!
 As long as you throw away the peel.